 Healing a Battle Scar in this way leaves behind a glowing and pulsating mark of a golden lily where the scar initially was on the target which cannot be healed.

-Expend a point of Battery and spend an hour.
-Select a Living or Animate target within arm's reach.
+Exert your Mind and spend a minute.
+Select a Living target within arm's reach.
 Select a Battle Scar on your target to treat.

 The treated Battle Scar heals as you finish activating this Effect.

-Exert your Mind (unless you win a coin flip) and spend a minute.
-You must actively and obviously use a staff or ring. to activate this Effect.
-Select a Battle Scar on yourself to treat.
+Exert your Mind and spend a minute.
+Select a Living or Animate target within arm's reach.
+You must use up Meat in order to activate this Effect.
+Select a Battle Scar on your target to treat.

 The treated Battle Scar heals as you finish activating this Effect.

-Your patient is required to not take another pill from this artifact for the next month.
+This counts as a successful Makeshift Stabilization if the Injury was not already Stabilized; any Battle Scars caused by the Injury will remain.
+Your patient is required to Cannot betray any contractors. for the next month.
 If they violate this rule, your treatment is immediately reversed.

 The doctor is a master at surgical transplantation.
 As long as they have a donor part, they can replace any permanent, lingering battle scars on their patient.
 Of course, the transplanted part doesn't always match, and the patient must be careful to follow the doctor's aftercare orders, or the replacement will be rejected.